Caption manager

 Caption manager does its best to make subtitle text as easy to read as possible.
 Each subtitle occupies several lines of approximately equal length.
 Correct line feeds will be produced if the machine has been instructed on the maximum number of characters on each line.
 The default is 70 because the WordPress Gutenberg video player creates frames with space that allows for about 75 characters per line.

-Another useful feature is the ability to control the position of breaks between captions.
-Reading becomes difficult when certain words are moved to the next caption.
+Another useful feature is the ability to control the position of the breaks between successive captions.
+Reading becomes difficult when certain words appear at the end of a caption or are moved to the next caption.
 To do this, Caption manager requires lists of « non-breaking » words that should not appear at the end of a caption.
-Each list is attributed to a specific language.
+Each list is associated with a specific language.

 For instance, look at no-break-fr.txt and no-break-en.txt.
 A few words are summarised as regular expressions.
 For example, in French, /\s[Ll][ae]\s/ matches le, la, Le and La, and /\s[Dd]es?\s/ can match de, des, De and Des.
 As matching is case sensitive, it is necessary to include upper case variants, which can be easily combined in regular expressions.